obedeveloper/love-calculator/README.md

 - Endless Combinations: Try different name pairs and discover a variety of love percentages!

+- Step-by-Step Breakdown: Understand how the love percentage is calculated with a detailed view of each step.

+- Offline Functionality: Use the app anytime, anywhere without needing an internet connection.

 We believe every relationship has potential, and our app is meant to celebrate that in a lighthearted manner.
 Dive in, have fun, and enjoy the journey of discovering love percentages with your friends and loved ones!